top of page

 • front (quads)

-2. Restore hip rotation range of motion, including hip flexor flexibility that often restricts hip extension and obturator internus tightness that contributes to loss of hip external rotation (see photo above).
+2. Restoring hip rotation range of motion, including hip flexor flexibility that often restricts hip extension and obturator internus tightness that contributes to loss of hip external rotation (see photo above).

-3. Retrain the timing and sequencing of the deep core muscle system.
+3. Retraining the timing and sequencing of the deep core muscle system.
 This includes the diaphragm, pelvic floor, transverse abdominus (deepest abdominal muscle) and the multifidus (deep spinal stabiliers).

-4. Retrain the gluteus maximus with bridging variations.
-Retrain the gluteus medius with a variety of mat exercises such as clamshells and closed chain (weight bearing) exercises.
+4. Retraining the gluteus maximus with bridging variations and retraining the gluteus medius with a variety of mat exercises such as clamshells and closed chain (weight bearing) exercises.

-5. Maintain hip range of motion and flexibility with stretches that target the psoas (hip flexor), piriformis (butt muscle) and groin.
+5. Maintaining hip range of motion and flexibility with stretches that target the psoas (hip flexor), piriformis (butt muscle) and groin.

 To learn more about some of the treatment techniques mentioned here, including dry needling therapy, visit our website at www.healthycorewellness.com.
 It's time to wake up your butt muscles and get them back to work, where they belong!